Jeremiahk2/2D-Game-Engine/README.md

 This project received a perfect score of 100 for each part of the assignment.
 Every line of code was written by me.

 Note: Developmnet has stopped due to holidays and schoolwork, but future development is planned.
 Namely making the scripting more seamless and integrated into the rest of the engine.
+Also, the earliest version of this project is not available here as it was done on a different environment (WSL) rather than Windows and VS Studio.